-8.1.3 misc
+7.1.3 misc

-Lastly, for misc, the documentation only specifies that the values are separated by a 'i'.
-So the values can either be an attribute values pair like feats or it can be a single value.
-So for this reason, the value for misc is either None for entries with no '=', and an attribute values pair, otherwise, with the value being a set of str.
-A key with a value of None is output as a singleton, while a key with an empty set is not output like with feats.
+Lastly, for misc, the documentation only specifies that the values are separated by a 'l'.
+So for this reason, the value for misc is either None for entries with no '=', and an attribute value pair otherwise with the value being a set of strings.
+A key with a value of None is output as a singleton, while a key with an empty set is not output.